bgd-labs/umbrella-ui/docs-site/docs/key-concepts.md

 - **underlying tokens**

-  In this case, you deposit underlying tokens (e.g., USDC), which are automatically deposited into the Aave as aTokens (e.g., aUSDC) and then are staked in Umbrella.
+  In this case, you deposit underlying tokens (e.g., USDC), which are automatically deposited into Aave as aTokens (e.g., aUSDC) and then are staked in Umbrella.

 :::tip Double Yield Benefit
 **In both cases, you get double yield benefit:** Aave supply yield + Umbrella staking rewards.